Horton, Berkshire: Parish church

 The Church of England parish church of St Michael has a 12th-century nave, with an ornate Norman arch over the north door in the porch.
 The north transept is 15th century and the square bell-tower is late 16th century.
 The aisle, chancel and vestry were rebuilt in 1875–76.
 The exterior of the church is chequered with brickwork, limestone and flint.
 The tower is square and between 70 and 80 ft high.
 It has a clock, and the ring of bells was augmented from five to six in 1987.
+The church is a Grade I listed building.

 Governance

 Horton was transferred from Buckinghamshire to Berkshire in 1974.
 At parish level the village is represented by nine councillors of the Horton Parish Council.
 At borough level the town is part of the Datchet Horton and Wraysbury electoral ward and is currently represented by three independent councillors, David Buckley, Ewan Larcombe and Jodie Grove, in the Royal Borough of Windsor and Maidenhead.
 Nationally, since 1997, the ward has formed part of the UK Parliamentary constituency of Windsor, which has been represented since 2024 by Jack Rankin of the Conservative Party.
 Before 1997 the town was part of the UK Parliamentary constituency of Windsor and Maidenhead which was consistently held by the Conservative Party.